Exchange Rate in Eurozone

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Labor market conditions in the common currency bloc improved in June, according to data released by Eurostat.
+Labor market conditions in the common currency bloc tightened in August, according to data released by Eurostat.